caracal-pipeline/caracal/README.md

 ```
 **Ignore any error messages concerning pyregion**

-In case you are *not* carrying out a fresh installation, please remove earlier stimela images by:
+In case you are *not* carrying out a fresh installation, please remove earlier Stimela images with:

 ```
 stimela clean -ac
 ```

 If using [Docker](https://www.docker.com):

 ```
 stimela pull
-#stimela pull -d works too.
 ```
-N.B.: `stimela build` command earlier used for the docker installation is now deprecated.

 If using [Singularity](https://github.com/sylabs/singularity), choose a pull folder `${singularity_pull_folder}`, where the [Singularity](https://github.com/sylabs/singularity) images are stored: